visionify/visionai/docs/scenarios/air-quality.md

         Starting scenario: air-quality-monitoring..

         ```
-    - You should be able to see the events generated on your console window with the air quality events within the camera field of view.
+    - You should be able to see the information generated on your console window with the air quality events within the camera field of view.

 === "With RTSP Camera - Pipelines"
      [TODO]